davidaknowles/tealeaf/README.md

 - {out_prefix}isoform_intron_map_with_virtual.tsv
 - {out_prefix}intron_exon_connectivity_with_virtual.tsv

-where with_virtual mean virtual intron was used to capture all annotated AFE and ALE (a testing feature).
+where with_virtual means virtual introns were used to capture all annotated AFE and ALE (a testing feature).

 if annotation_source='gencode', an additional file will be generated to give out information about the possible isoform type that can be generated by splicing out each intron
 - {out_prefix}intron_source_map.tsv (also a testing feature)